briannameme17/Coffee-Bean-Sales-Performance-Dashboard/README.md

 ### Step 1 Data Cleaning and Standardization

-Reviewed all tables for formatting consistency
+* Reviewed all tables for formatting consistency
-Standardized date, numeric, and currency fields
+* Standardized date, numeric, and currency fields
-Ensured consistent naming for coffee types, roast types, and countries
+* Ensured consistent naming for coffee types, roast types, and countries
-Validated data integrity across tables
+* Validated data integrity across tables

 ### Step 2 Feature Engineering

-Calculated total sales using quantity multiplied by unit price
+* Calculated total sales using quantity multiplied by unit price
-Created price per 100g to allow fair comparison across package sizes
+* Created price per 100g to enable fair comparison across package sizes
-Calculated profit values to support margin analysis
+* Calculated profit values to support margin analysis
-Extracted year and month from order date for time based analysis
+* Extracted year and month from order dates for time based analysis

 ### Step 3 Data Relationships

-Linked orders table to customers table using customer ID
+* Linked orders table to customers table using customer ID
-Linked orders table to products table using product ID
+* Linked orders table to products table using product ID
-Structured the data model to support PivotTables and dashboard filtering
+* Structured the data model to support PivotTables and dashboard filtering

 ---

 ## Pivot Tables and Aggregations

-PivotTables were created to aggregate and summarize sales data for analysis and visualization.
+PivotTables were created to summarize and analyze sales data.

-Monthly sales by coffee type
+* Monthly sales by coffee type
-Sales totals by country
+* Sales totals by country
-Top five customers by total sales
+* Top five customers by total sales
-Sales distribution by roast type and size
+* Sales distribution by roast type and size

 ### Monthly Sales Pivot Table

 ![Monthly Sales Pivot Table](images/excel-3.jpg)

-This PivotTable aggregates total sales by year, month, and coffee type and serves as the data source for the sales trend visualization.
+This PivotTable aggregates total sales by year, month, and coffee type and serves as the source for time series analysis.

 ---

 ## Dashboard Design

-The dashboard was designed with usability and clarity in mind, allowing business users to explore data without modifying underlying tables.
+The dashboard was designed with clarity and usability in mind to support non technical business users.

 ### Interactive Dashboard

 ![Coffee Sales Dashboard](images/excel-2.jpg)

+Dashboard capabilities include:
-Slicers allow filtering by roast type, package size, loyalty card status, and date range.
-All charts update dynamically based on selections.
+* Slicers for roast type, package size, loyalty card status, and date range
+* Dynamic chart updates based on selections
+* Centralized view of sales performance metrics

 ---